vs-silva/vs-silva/README.md

 📦 I build from scratch, modernize legacy codebases, and contribute to high-impact projects that demand technical excellence and business value.

 🌍 Open to remote opportunities | Fluent in English & Portuguese

-🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/vitalinosilva/)

-🚀 Let’s build something robust, elegant, and meaningful.